 The PREMIER: No - the highest number ever achieved in this province.
-You need some pass rigorous tests to ensure that they had the skills and subject knowledge to adequately assess the quality of candidates' scripts.
+You need some numeracy, basic numeracy.
+[Laughter.]
+[Interjections.]

+The PREMIER: This achievement took place in a context where our Matric markers had to pass rigorous tests to ensure that they had the skills and subject knowledge to adequately assess the quality of candidates' scripts.
 We are the only province, Mr Speaker, which has raised the bar for Matric markers, because we believe a Matric pass must remain meaningful.
+More importantly, the quality of National Senior Certificate examination passes has improved consistently over the last three years.